 - Look at the Adwords paid ads.
 They are optimized for clicks.
 But use ad copy only if it makes sense with your content.

-- Study the results above you in top 10 Google results.
-Look for words and phrases they have and you don't.
-Pick words that sound as a good fit to your description.
+- Study the results above you in the top 10 Google results.
+Look for words and phrases they have, and you don’t.
+Pick words that sound like a good fit to your description.

-- Offer a fast solution - everyone is in a hurry.
-When you offer a solution within specific time frame you will get more clicks
+- Offer a fast solution – everyone is in a hurry.
+When you offer a solution within a specific time frame, you will get more clicks.

-- What in it for me?
+- What is it for me?
 Try to explain the benefits one will get in a clear way.